Krymorn/The-Voynich-Transcription-Tool/README.md

   &emsp;3.
 Run the main.py program and open the output.txt file to see your transcription (Using the examples above, setting "59=9/" in the number_mapping.txt and "59=us" in the output_mapping.txt file will replace all the "9" characters at the end of words with "us" in the output.txt file.)

-  **Notes:**
+  **Notes:**<br />
-      Thanks for checking this tool out (or at least reading this post)!
+  &emsp;Thanks for checking this tool out (or at least reading this post)!
 If you have feature requests or ideas, please comment!
 This is a work in progress and I'd love suggestions!